kubernetes/website/docs/hellonode.md

     password: vUYwC5ATJMWa6goh
 kubectl cluster-info
   ...
-  KubeUI is running at https://<ip-address>/api/v1/proxy/namespaces/kube-system/services/kube-ui ...
+  kubernetes-dashboard is running at https://<ip-address>/api/v1/proxy/namespaces/kube-system/services/kubernetes-dashboard ...
 ```

-Navigate to the URL that is shown under after KubeUI is running at and log in with username "admin" and the password retrieved above and enjoy the Kubernetes graphical dashboard!
+Navigate to the URL that is shown under after ```kubernetes-dashboard is running at``` and log in with username "admin" and the password retrieved above and enjoy the Kubernetes graphical dashboard!

 ![image](/images/hellonode/image_14.png)